Vale of Glamorgan Council

 The Vale of Glamorgan Council is the governing body for the Vale of Glamorgan, one of the Principal Areas of Wales.
-It was run by the Conservative Party after the 2008 United Kingdom local elections, taking over the council from no overall control.
-Following the 2012 elections, it reverted to no overall control, and remained as such following the 2017 and 2022 elections.

 History

 The new Vale of Glamorgan Council unitary authority came into effect on 1 April 1996, following the dissolution of South Glamorgan.
 It replaced the Vale of Glamorgan Borough Council, which had been created in 1974 as a second-tier authority to South Glamorgan County Council.

 Political control

+The council has been under no overall control since 2012.
+Since the 2022 election the council has been run by a coalition of Labour, the Llantwit First Independents, and one of the independent councillors.

 The first election to the reconstituted council was held in 1995, initially operating as a shadow authority alongside the outgoing authorities until it came into its powers on 1 April 1996.
-Political control of the council since 1996 has been held by the following parties:
+Political control of the council since 1996 has been as follows:

 Leadership

-The leaders of the council since 1999 have been: